Translated by Briony Dunbar

-Gyoza often appear on menus in ramen restaurants.
-They're excellent with beer, but how do you eat them?
+Gyoza often appears on menus in ramen restaurants in Japan.
+These Japanese potstickers are excellent with beer, but how do you eat them?
 If you're feeling stuck, here's an explanation, plus some tips on how to make this delicious dish at home.

-In this article, we will introduce you to the different types of gyoza, how to make them, how to eat them, and restaurants where you can enjoy them.
+In this article, we introduce the different types of gyoza, how to make them, how to eat them, and restaurants where you can enjoy them.

 Gyoza, or dumplings, may originate from China, but much like Ramen, they are now an undeniable, and well-loved, part of Japanese food culture.